GeorgeScriptt/Vehicle-Price-Prediction/README.md

 Below is the description of each column in the dataset

-* name: The full name of the vehicle, including make, model, and trim.
+* Name: The full name of the vehicle, including make, model, and trim.
-* description: A brief description of the vehicle, often including key features and selling points.
+* Description: A brief description of the vehicle, often including key features and selling points.
-* make: The manufacturer of the vehicle (e.g., Ford, Toyota, BMW).
+* Make: The manufacturer of the vehicle (e.g., Ford, Toyota, BMW).
-* model: The model name of the vehicle.
+* Model: The model name of the vehicle.
-* year: The year the vehicle was manufactured.
+* Year: The year the vehicle was manufactured.
-* price: The price of the vehicle in USD.
+* Price: The price of the vehicle in USD.
-* engine: Details about the engine, including type and specifications.
+* Engine: Details about the engine, including type and specifications.
-* cylinders: The number of cylinders in the vehicle's engine.
+* Cylinders: The number of cylinders in the vehicle's engine.
-* fuel: The type of fuel used by the vehicle (e.g., Gasoline, Diesel, Electric).
+* Fuel: The type of fuel used by the vehicle (e.g., Gasoline, Diesel, Electric).
-* mileage: The mileage of the vehicle, typically in miles.
+* Mileage: The mileage of the vehicle, typically in miles.
-* transmission: The type of transmission (e.g., Automatic, Manual).
+* Transmission: The type of transmission (e.g., Automatic, Manual).
-* trim: The trim level of the vehicle, indicating different feature sets or packages.
+* Trim: The trim level of the vehicle, indicating different feature sets or packages.
-* body: The body style of the vehicle (e.g., SUV, Sedan, Pickup Truck)
+* Body: The body style of the vehicle (e.g., SUV, Sedan, Pickup Truck)
-* doors: The number of doors on the vehicle.
+* Doors: The number of doors on the vehicle.
-* exterior_color: The exterior color of the vehicle.
+* Exterior_color: The exterior color of the vehicle.
-* interior_color: The interior color of the vehicle.
+* Interior_color: The interior color of the vehicle.
-* drivetrain: The drivetrain of the vehicle (e.g., All-wheel Drive, Front-wheel Drive
+* Drivetrain: The drivetrain of the vehicle (e.g., All-wheel Drive, Front-wheel Drive

 # Descriptive Statistics of the Dataset
 ## Numerical Features
-* year: Most vehicles are from 2024; small spread between 2023–2025.
+* Year: Most vehicles are from 2024; small spread between 2023–2025.
-* price: Ranges from $0 to $195,895 (mean ≈ $50,203); outliers and invalid zero values present.
+* Price: Ranges from $0 to $195,895 (mean ≈ $50,203); outliers and invalid zero values present.
-* cylinders: Typically 4 or 6; some records contain 0 cylinders (likely data errors).
+* Cylinders: Typically 4 or 6; some records contain 0 cylinders (likely data errors).
-* mileage: Skewed distribution; many low-mileage entries consistent with new or nearly new cars.
+* Mileage: Skewed distribution; many low-mileage entries consistent with new or nearly new cars.
-* doors: Most vehicles have 4 doors, with very few 2- or 5-door models.
+* Doors: Most vehicles have 4 doors, with very few 2- or 5-door models.

 ## Categorical Features
-* make & model: 28 makes and 153 models represented; "Jeep" and "Hornet" are most common.
+* Make & Model: 28 makes and 153 models represented; "Jeep" and "Hornet" are most common.
-* body: Dominated by SUVs (70% of listings).
+* Body: Dominated by SUVs (70% of listings).
-* fuel: Mostly gasoline-powered vehicles (67%).
+* Fuel: Mostly gasoline-powered vehicles (67%).
-* transmission: Predominantly automatic, especially 8-speed automatic.
+* Transmission: Predominantly automatic, especially 8-speed automatic.
-* drivetrain: All-wheel drive is the most common configuration.
+* Drivetrain: All-wheel drive is the most common configuration.
-* color: High variety in both exterior (263 unique) and interior (91 unique) colors; "Bright White Clearcoat" and "Black" are most frequent.
+* Color: High variety in both exterior (263 unique) and interior (91 unique) colors; "Bright White Clearcoat" and "Black" are most frequent.

 # Data Cleaning
 A thorough data cleaning process was performed to ensure data quality and consistency before analysis.
 The key steps are outlined below: